casio-cat/OptimalCoveragePathPlanningProblem/README.md

 gcc 11.3.0 (https://gcc.gnu.org/gcc-11/)

-**Disclaimer**:
+### GLKH

-All code from folder GLKH-1.1 is not original.
-Everything is based on http://webhotel4.ruc.dk/~keld/research/GLKH/ with only changes being compatibility changes in the original code and the compiled .exe files to run on the current setup.
-If you want to use the original GLKH follow the download instructions on the website and replace GLKH-1.1 with the compiled folder.
+Go to http://webhotel4.ruc.dk/~keld/research/GLKH/ and follow the download instruction.
+Copy the resulting folder GLKH-1.1 to base of the repository.

 **Note**: